WycliffeAssociates/btt-recorder-docs/docs/mainscreens.rst

 To record the oral translation, perform the following steps (be sure to record only one verse or chunk at a time):

 1. When you are ready to record, tap the **Microphone icon**.
+2. Record the verse or chunk.
+As you begin to speak you will see lines appear on the screen, which is the result of the sound of your voice.
+These lines are known as waves, and the entire line is called a waveform.
-2. To pause or stop recording, tap the **Pause icon**.
+3. To pause or stop recording, tap the **Pause icon**.
-3. If you want to record more, tap the **Microphone icon** to resume.
+4. If you want to record more, tap the **Microphone icon** to resume.
-4. When you are finished, tap the **Checkmark icon**, or if you don’t want to save that recording, tap the device’s **Back button** to return to the screen where you opened the Recording screen.
+5. When you are finished, tap the **Checkmark icon**, or if you don’t want to save that recording, tap the device’s **Back button** to return to the screen where you opened the Recording screen.
     * If you tapped the Checkmark icon, the program advances to the Edit screen, where you can edit the recording or tap the **Save icon** to save it.
     * If you tapped the back button, tap the **Trashcan icon** to delete the recording or the **Arrow icon** to continue in the Recording screen.